 I bought an index put option and now learned that it has a European-style exercise.
 Does this mean I cannot close my position until expiration?

-The exercise style of an option does not prevent an investor from closing the position via a transaction on an exchange any time up to and including the
+The exercise style of an option does not prevent an investor from closing the position via a transaction on an exchange any time up to and including the last trading day.

 An option holder can close a long (purchased) option contract by one of two methods: entering into a closing sale at an options exchange, or by exercising the contract.
 An option holder can only exercise a European-style exercise option at expiration, so the only way to close your position prior to expiration is to execute a closing trade.